TIM HUSKISSON - ABOUT

 the legendary Bob Hope.
 Tim was offered the position of Deputy M.D. for

-‘Jolson – The Musical’ at London’s Victoria Palace, and after turning down
+‘Jolson – The Musical’ at London’s Victoria Palace, and after

 an offer to join the Canadian production in Toronto, he toured with comedian